cs1302uga/cs1302-tutorials/github-setup.md

 ![Create Repo](https://github.com/cs1302uga/cs1302-tutorials/raw/master/img/create_repo.png)

-1. Once you've clicked the "Create Repository" button, your repository is created but still needs to be setup.
-GitHub should be showing a website which gives you a few options on how to setup your repository.
-Instead of following those instructions directly, we will setup our repository from Odin using the following commands:
+1. Once you've clicked the "Create Repository" button, your repository is created but still needs to be set up.
+GitHub should be showing a website that gives you a few options on how to set up your repository.
+Instead of following those instructions directly, we will set up our repository from Odin using the following commands:

    1. Clone your repository on Odin using `git clone git@github.com:username/cs1302-testRepo.git` replacing `username` with your GitHub username.
 You may get a message saying